WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ## installation
+_How to install pyflyby for automatic python imports_

 pyflypy is hosted on pypi, so you can get it with pip.
 I have had no issues installing it on 3.8+ so far.